elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

         name = 'blog'
 ```

 Another use case would be using the [join type](elasticsearch://reference/elasticsearch/mapping-reference/parent-join.md) to have multiple different entities in a single index.
 You can see an [example](https://github.com/elastic/elasticsearch-py/blob/master/examples/dsl/parent_child.py) of this approach.
-Note that in this case, if the subclasses don’t define their own Index classes, the mappings are merged and shared between all the subclasses.
+In this case, if the subclasses don’t define their own Index classes, the mappings are merged and shared between all the subclasses.